blockjoy/blockvisor-protocols/docs/HOWTO.md

 ### Runtime Interface (Rhai scripts)

-The Rhai scripts (`main.rhai` and other imported like `aux.rhai`) serve as the primary configuration interface between your protocol image and the BlockJoy API.
+The Rhai scripts (`main.rhai` and other imported scripts like `aux.rhai`) serve as the primary configuration interface between your protocol image and the BlockJoy API.
 These files:
 1. Access the protocol image metadata through the `node_env()` function
 2. Configure protocol image behavior based on the selected variant
 3. Initialize and manage protocol services